How to Hire a Good UI/UX Designer and Get a Transparent Design Estimation

 1. iOS and Android Native Apps

-The case is to design two different apps: iOS and Android native.
-UI/UX designers often make a full estimate of the iOS app first.
-Then based on the numbers, they calculate the UI/UX design porting for Android.
-Wireframes are made for both platforms because of different UX principles.
-Porting takes on average 50% of the received value from the first platform design estimation.
+In this case, we want to design two different apps: iOS and Android native ones.
+UI/UX designers often make a full estimate of the iOS app before using that data to calculate the design porting for Android.
+Designers create wireframes for both platforms because of the different UX principles.
+Porting takes, on average, 50% of the received value from the first platform design estimation.

 2. Cross-platform Apps

 Cross-platform mobile technologies adapt UI/UX design for all platforms through software development methods.
-There is no need to design for each platform.
-UI/UX is made for one screen resolution and then cross-platform frameworks like Flutter, Xamarin and React Native, adapt it for necessary platforms.
+There is no need to design for each platform, as UI/UX gears itself for one screen resolution, and then cross-platform frameworks like Flutter, Xamarin, and React Native adapt it for other platforms.
 At the software development step, developers use cross-platform technology to write code once for both Android and iOS.

-• How much time preparation and implementation will take.
+- How much time the preparation and implementation will take.

-Below you can view the example of mobile app estimation document:
+An example of the mobile app estimation document:

 UI/UX Estimation for Website and Web App

 By default, web development includes UI/UX design for both desktop and mobile devices.
-Depending on the requirements, UI/UX agency experts choose the working strategy: mobile-first or desktop-first version.
+Depending on the requirements, designers choose the working strategy: the mobile-first or desktop-first version.

-Finally, once the UI/UX designer has already learned the software requirements, outlined and approved the screens scheme, the estimate will be divided into desktop and mobile versions, where the mobile version takes about 25% of the whole time spent on the UI/UX design.
+Finally, once the UI/UX designer has already learned the software requirements and outlined and approved the screens scheme, the estimate will divide into desktop and mobile versions, the latter of which takes about 25% of the total time spent on UI/UX design.

 UI/UX Estimation for Complex Software

-This method helps not to get lost in huge and complex flows.
+This method helps developers avoid getting lost in vast and complex flows.

-Below you can view the example of complex system estimation document:
+An example of the complex system estimation document:

-Such project estimations take twice as long as web or mobile apps due to UX design complexity.
-High two-way communication is vitally important here.
+Such project estimations take twice as long as web or mobile apps because of UX design complexity.
+Sufficient two-way communication is vitally important here.

-The percentage ratio of UI to UX changes in such cases.
-Complex system software should be easy to use, user-friendly and responsive, despite often complicated business logic.
-The most appropriate ratio will be UX - 70% and UI - 30%.
+The ratio between UI and UX changes should be 30% to 70%, respectively.
+Complex system software should be easy to use, user-friendly, and responsive despite often complicated business logic.

-When making the wireframing stage estimation, UI/UX designers certainly involve software development experts.
-Together they build a visual architecture for a future complex system software.
-It helps to make a more precise estimation of time, avoid unexpected mistakes at UI and software development stages.
-Moreover, developers can use wireframes further as a simple and understandable specification.
+When making the wireframing phase estimation, UI/UX designers involve software development experts.
+Together, they build a visual architecture for future complex system software.
+It helps make a more precise estimation of time and avoid unexpected mistakes at the UI and software development stage.

 UI/UX Estimation for Particular Cases

-Such software estimations have additional flows.
-This does not always increase of UI/UX estimation numbers.
-It means that all the additional product features should be taken into account while making a UI/UX estimation.
-If you have additional software requirements beyond the classic scope, you have to provide as much descriptive information to UI/UX designer as possible.
+Such software estimations have additional flows, which do not always increase UI/UX estimation numbers.
+It means that you should take into account all additional product features while making a UI/UX estimation.
+If you have other software requirements beyond the classic scope, you have to provide as much descriptive information to designers as possible.
 Otherwise, it will be impossible to make an accurate UI/UX design estimation.

 You want to include three screens with Augmented Reality into your app.
-In that case, the whole UI/UX estimation, excluding these 3 screens, will look like a classic UI/UX estimation for mobile app.
-These 3 AR screens should be estimated separately.
+In that case, the whole UI/UX estimation, excluding these 3 screens, will look like a classic UI/UX estimation for a mobile app.
+Estimate these 3 AR screens separately.

-When applying AR, we should fully understand what exactly users should see on mobile displays: interface, 3D models (and how many), animation, etc. Every AR design activity should be estimated separately because the number per one screen may vary significantly during the workflow.
+When applying AR, we should fully understand what exactly users should see on mobile displays: interface, 3D models, animation, etc. Every AR design activity requires a separate estimation because the number of them per screen may vary significantly during the workflow.

-To sum it up, any UI/UX design process consists of four simple stages.
-Sketching, wireframing and UI design are necessary stages in most cases.

-All, that should be done, is a requirements adjustment for a system of UI/UX design estimation.
+In conclusion, any UI/UX design process consists of four simple parts: sketching, wireframing and UI design are necessary in most cases.
+Then, a requirement adjustment for a system of UI/UX design estimation may follow.

-I’ve described the approach to project estimation that works best for me.
-This allows me to work transparently with MobiDev clients and avoid risks related to project time and budget.
+I’ve described the approach to project estimation that works best for me, which allows me to work transparently with MobiDev clients and avoid risks related to project time and budget.